 5.2.2

-SMTP Error 5.2.2: Mailbox Full - Over Quota
+Enhanced Status Code 5.2.2: Mailbox Full - Over Quota

-Soft Bounce Medium Severity Mailbox RFC 3463
+Temporary failure Medium severity Mailbox RFC 3463

+Enhanced Status Code 5.2.2 means “Mailbox Full - Over Quota.”
 The recipient mailbox has exceeded its storage quota and cannot accept new messages.
 This is one of the most common soft bounce codes.
 The email may be delivered if the recipient deletes messages to free up space.

 Enhanced status code 5.2.2 (or 4.2.2 for the temporary variant) is one of the most frequently encountered bounce codes.
 It means the recipient's mailbox has reached its storage limit and cannot accept any more messages until the recipient deletes existing emails to free up space.